Otis Amey

-Fred Otis Holmes Amey (born December 4, 1981) is an American former professional football player who was a wide receiver for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Sacramento State Hornets before being signed by the 49ers as an undrafted free agent in 2005.
+Fred Otis Holmes Amey (born December 4, 1981) is an American former professional football wide receiver who currently serves as the director of player development for the Sacramento State Hornets.
+He played in the National Football League (NFL) for the San Francisco 49ers.
+He played college football for Sacramento State before being signed by the 49ers as an undrafted free agent in 2005.

-Amey also played for the Austin Wranglers, Atlanta Falcons, Cleveland Gladiators, BC Lions, Winnipeg Blue Bombers, San Jose SaberCats and Sacramento Mountain Lions.
+Amey also played for the Austin Wranglers, Atlanta Falcons, Cleveland Gladiators, BC Lions, Winnipeg Blue Bombers, San Jose SaberCats, and Sacramento Mountain Lions.

 Early life

 Amey attended James Logan High School in Union City, California and lettered in football and track.
 As a senior, in football, he was an All-Mission Valley Athletic League selection and helped lead his team to the League championship.

 College career

 Amey attended Sacramento State University, where he was a two-time All-American and the school's most productive receiver each of his four years.
 Between 2001 - 2004, Amey led the team in all-purpose yards, kick returns, receiving yards and punt returns.
 He finished his college career with 248 receptions, 4,049 receiving yards and 27 touchdowns.

 Amey left Sacramento State holding all of the Hornets' major receiving and return records including: career receptions (248), career receiving TDs (27), season receptions (76), receptions in a single-game (15), career kickoff return yards (1,687), career punt return for touchdown (90 yards) and most punt returns in a season (33).